Egyptian cobra: Venom

-Other cultures
+Cultural significance

-In Ancient Egyptian culture and history
+In ancient Egyptian culture and history

 The Egyptian cobra was represented in Egyptian mythology by the cobra-headed goddess Meretseger.
 A stylised Egyptian cobra—in the form of the uraeus representing the goddess Wadjet—was the symbol of sovereignty for the Pharaohs who incorporated it into their diadem.
 This iconography was continued through the end of the ancient Egyptian civilization (30 BC).

 Most ancient sources attribute the deaths of the Egyptian queen Cleopatra and her two handmaidens to the bite of an Egyptian cobra after the fall of Egypt to Octavian.
 The snake was reportedly smuggled into her chambers in a basket of figs. Plutarch wrote that Cleopatra had experimented on condemned prisoners with various poisons and snake venoms, finding aspis venom to be the most painless of all fatal toxins.
 In Ptolemaic Egypt, the term "aspis" (an ancient Greek word referring to a wide variety of venomous snakes) was most likely an Egyptian cobra.
 This aspect of her apparent suicide has been questioned in recent years, as the relatively large size of the snake would have made it difficult to conceal, and because Egyptian cobra venom is slow-acting and does not always cause death.

 As a pet

-The Egyptian cobra garnered increased attention in Canada in the fall of 2006 when a pet cobra became loose and forced the evacuation of a house in Toronto for more than three hours when it was believed to have sought refuge in the home's walls.
+The Egyptian cobra garnered increased attention in Canada in late 2006, when a pet cobra escaped and forced the evacuation of a house in Toronto for more than five months.
+It was believed to have sought refuge in the home's walls.
 The owner was fined $17,000 and jailed for a year.